 Because of this, there's significant potential for Here properties to devalue in coming years as the housing market reacclimatizes itself to the post-pandemic world.

 Vacation rental properties also carry another major factor in resale value - wear and tear.
 It's widely accepted that short term rentals are higher impact on a property's flooring, walls, and fixtures.
 Short term rentals typically have no damage deposit, either.
 Pair that with a revolving door of renters and higher-end fixtures and furniture to fix and replace as damage occurs, and expenses quickly pile up.

-Here makes money in two stated ways, but likely earns on properties before they are made available to investors.
+Here.co makes money in two stated ways, and earns the bulk of money on properties before they are made available to investors.

 Here also charges a Property Management Fee "based on the gross revenue that a property generates over the lifetime of a property’s operations".
 Here doesn't say how much this is, but it's also deducted from a property's income before being distributed to investors.

 There's also the matter of the difference between the price that Here.co purchases properties for and the price they offer them to investors for.
 This is where Here.co has hidden fees that have upset many users.
 See this example, filed by Here with the SEC where Here charges a $210,000 fee for a property that they bought for $816,000.
 That is an extremely high fee and tax on users.

 This section is usually full of facts, figures, and calculations to help investors better understand their potential returns using this investing platform.

 Unfortunately, we cannot offer this in Here's case.
 Here's lack of documentation and projection data make it impossible for us to make meaningful predictions about return on investment from Here properties.